14 signs that you’re talking to a fake profile on Bumble — How to expose fake accounts?

 Is the Bumble dating app safe

-In general, online dating platforms are perceived as an unsafe way to meet people—research by AIC discloses that 3 in 4 four survey respondents experienced sexual violence enabled via dating platforms.
+3 in 4 four survey respondents in Research by AIC experienced sexual violence enabled via dating platforms.

-• Bumble bans users from displaying weapons, hate speech, fetishization, sexual harassment, and other vile behavior on their profiles.
+• Bumble bans users from displaying weapons, hate speech, sexual harassment, and other vile behavior on their profiles.
+It has recently rolled out Deception Detector which helps weed out sham profiles and it’s available in Bumble And Bumble For Friends.

-It has a photo-verification procedure which upon completion, users get a badge confirming they are not a catfish.
+It has a photo-verification procedure which upon completion, users get a badge confirming they are real.

 We need to play our part too in safe online dating, though!
-This is how you can tell that a Bumble profile is fake:
+This is how you can tell a fake Bumble profile:

 1. Fake profiles on Bumble aren’t usually verified.